 My sense of confusion and futility in our relationship didn’t spring from a deficiency or lack of ability on my part; rather, it was a dynamic he intentionally created to maintain control over me.
 The more off-balance I felt, the less power I had in the relationship.
 The less I trusted my own voice, the more his could take over.
 It’s truly a marvel of twisted genius how well he convinced me to give up my power while simultaneously placing all of the responsibility for our connection onto me.

-It was only when I learned to quiet myself and surrender my turmoil and confusion to God that I finally began to have peace and clarity.
-I came to find security and connection with my Father, and that was enough.
-I grieved the lost desires of my heart and begged God to heal my marriage, but I didn’t need Him to do that for me to be okay.
-As God’s love filled the cracks of my weary heart, I slowly became empowered and confident again.
+It was only when I learned to quiet myself and surrender my turmoil and confusion in prayer that I finally began to have peace and clarity.
+I came to find security and connection with the Creator, and that was enough.
+I grieved the lost desires of my heart and desperately sought healing for my marriage, but I didn’t need it to happen for me to be okay.
+As love & self-worth filled the cracks of my weary heart, I slowly became empowered and confident again.

 Yes,I unfortunately am all too familiar with all of this..and the extreme results include withdrawal from and awkwardness with others and myself,and inability to trust my own ability to make good decisions..after all, choosing him was a big one,and I’d certainly been horrifically wrong about that.

 God and his word and spirit are the true north,the always correct compass that can be trusted,even when I miscalculate.He folds my mistakes into a masterplan that overrides my errors,when I simply lay them at his feet.😊